lagotto/lagotto/docs/installation.md

 ## Running ALM on multiple servers

 The ALM software was developed to run on a single server, but most components scale to multiple servers.
-When running ALM on multiple servers, make sure of that:
+When running ALM on multiple servers, make sure that:

-* use the name used in the load balancer as `hostname`in `config/settings.yml`
+* the name used in the load balancer is the same as `hostname`in `config/settings.yml`
-* memcached should be set up as a cluster by adding a `memcached_servers` list to with all ALM servers to `config/settings.yml`
+* memcached should be set up as a cluster by adding a `memcached_servers` list with all ALM servers to `config/settings.yml`, e.g. `memcached_servers: [localhost, example.org]`
-* workers should run on only one server (work is in progress to scale to multiple servers), e.g. the server with the `:db` role
+* workers should run on only one server (work is in progress to scale to multiple servers), e.g. the server with the capistrano `:db` role
 * database maintenance rake tasks should run on only one server, capistrano defaults to install the cron jobs only for the `:db` role.
 * mail services (sending emails) should run on only one server.
 They are part of the database maintenance tasks, so by default run only on the server with the `:db` role.